himanshkr03/MNIST-Handwritten-Digit-Classification/README.md

 The model's performance is evaluated using key metrics:

 * **Accuracy:** The model achieved an impressive accuracy of approximately 98% on the unseen test dataset.
-This indicates its ability to correctly classify a vast majority of handwritten digits.
+This indicates its ability to classify a vast majority of handwritten digits correctly.
 * **Loss:** A low loss value on the test set further confirms the model's strong performance.
 The loss function quantifies the difference between predicted and actual labels, suggesting accurate predictions.

 ### Visualization and Insights